fxg42/random-spellbook/README.md

 When selecting spells, the generator will first shuffle the list of spells.
 It will then rank each spell according to the set of chosen preferences.
 If a spell matches the preference, the associated weight is added to the spell's rank.
-Ranked spells or then reverse sorted by rank and the target number of spells per spell level are added to the new spellbook.
+Ranked spells are then reverse sorted by rank and the target number of spells per spell level are added to the new spellbook.

 ### Why